mendix/docs/content/howto/mobile/how-to-ota.md

 ![Typo in welcome screen](attachments/how-to-ota/phone-error-text.png)

 Before over the air updates, you would have to make a new release and configure it in the app stores.
-But over the air updates make fixing such a mistake easy.
+But OTA updates make fixing such a mistake easy.

 To release a new version OTA, follow these steps: